 Joanne Masse has worked in the accounting field since 1990.
 She is responsible for the implementation of the Center’s Accounts Receivable, Accounts Payable, General Ledger, Payroll and Personnel Maintenance.
 Joanne earned a B.S. in Business Administration from the University of Massachusetts Lowell, and an Advanced Accounting Certificate from the New Hampshire College Graduate School of Business.

 Ryn Marchese, Marketing and Social Media Coordinator

-Ryn Marchese joined the Center in 2021 and is responsible for all marketing, promotion, and advertising for NEDCC’s services, programs, and resources, working closely with the senior management team on program development, strategic planning, and other NEDCC-wide initiatives that have a broad impact on the preservation of cultural heritage collections nationwide.
+Ryn Marchese joined NEDCC in 2021 and is responsible for all the marketing, promotion, and advertising of NEDCC’s services, programs, and resources, as well as working closely with the senior management team on program development, strategic planning, and other NEDCC-wide initiatives that have a broad impact on the preservation of cultural heritage collections nationwide.

 Ryn has a decade of administrative and marketing experience at the Museum of Fine Arts, Brandeis University, Boston Cyclists Union, Aldo Tambellini Foundation Inc., WGBH Educational Foundation, and the American Archive of Public Broadcasting.
 She earned a Bachelor’s in Media Studies from Emerson College.